 (To be included on all abstracts and manuscripts submitted for presentation or publication in addition to “HeartShare” in title)

-HeartShare Program
+AMP HF/HeartShare Program

-The HeartShare Program was supported through the following NHLBI grants: U54 HL160273 (Northwestern University Data Translation Center); U01 HL160279 (Northwestern University); U01 HL160277 (University of Pennsylvania); U01 HL160274 (University of California at Davis); U01 HL160226 (Mayo Clinic); U01 HL160272 (Wake Forest); U01 HL160278 (Massachusetts General Hospital) and through the FNIH Accelerating Medicines Partnership Heart Failure (AMP HF) Program [including RFP 2023-1345-001 (Johns Hopkins University).
+This work was supported by the Accelerating Medicines Partnership® Heart Failure (AMP® HF) Network.
+Managed through the Foundation for the National Institutes of Health (FNIH), AMP is a public-private partnership (American Heart Association, American Society of Echocardiography, Anumana, Bayer AG, Cytokinetics Inc., Ionis Pharmaceuticals, Inc., National Heart, Lung, and Blood Institute, Novartis Pharmaceuticals, and Ultromics) created to deconstruct the syndrome of HFpEF and classify potential disease subtypes.
+Funding was provided through grants from the National Institutes of Health U54 HL160273 (Northwestern University Data Translation Center); U01 HL160279 (Northwestern University); U01 HL160277 (University of Pennsylvania); U01 HL160274 (University of California at Davis); U01 HL160226 (Mayo Clinic); U01 HL160272 (Wake Forest); U01 HL160278 (Massachusetts General Hospital); and AMP HF® RFP 2023-1345-001 (Johns Hopkins University).

 NHLBI Disclaimer (include if an NHLBI staff member is listed as an author on any HeartShare materials)